How The MAD Act Provides A Plan For Artificial Intelligence

 Red Line Violations

-Mandatory civil penalty — no discretionary reduction.
-Plus mandatory disgorgement of all gross revenue from the prohibited activity, plus personal liability of officers and directors, plus DOJ criminal referral.
+Per-violation mandatory minimum with no discretionary reduction.
+Plus mandatory disgorgement of all gross revenue attributable to the prohibited activity, plus personal liability of officers and directors who authorized, directed, or knowingly permitted the violation, plus mandatory DOJ criminal referral.

 Moratorium Violations

-Per violation per day of continued noncompliance with the automatic high-risk deployment moratorium.
-No waiver, compromise, or discretionary reduction by any federal entity.
-Each day is a separate violation.
+Each day of continued noncompliance with the automatic high-risk deployment moratorium constitutes a separate violation, with no waiver, compromise, or discretionary reduction by any federal entity.
+Bad-faith continued deployment during the response period accrues penalties from the date of original Notice of Noncompliance.

 Criminal Referral